Gmail Listener

 Property Type Description

-sender String The sender email address.
+sender String Sender email address.

-subject String The email subject line.
+subject String Email subject line.

-body String The email body content.
+body String Decoded email body content.

-isBodyHtml Boolean true when body contains HTML.
+isBodyHtml Boolean true when body contains HTML content.

 attachments child properties